-Here we’ll be explaining the basics of modern content creation and how it works in relation to taking photos.
+Of course, there's a lot of competition out there, but there are some things that you can do to improve your chances of going viral (opens in new tab).
+Here we’ll be explaining the basics of modern content creation and how it works in relation to taking photos, along with sharing some advice from a pro.

-Before you can create engaging (and profitable) content, though, you’ll need to understand the role of a content creator and realise that it’s about more than just Instagram likes.
-Creation and curation is a modern art form and a professional pursuit that requires a combination of different skills – creativity, organisation and even an understanding of data, to name a few.
+Before you can create engaging (and profitable) content, though, you’ll need to understand the role of a content creator and realize that it’s about more than just Instagram likes.
+Creation and curation is a modern art form and a professional pursuit that requires a combination of different skills – creativity, organization and even an understanding of data, to name a few.

 You might picture a young, trendy, urban vibe when you think about content creators, but any photographer who is able to create come-back-for-more, dynamic and relevant content for both clients and audience can succeed.